 I’m pleased to meet you.
 My name is Spike and I belong to the species Erinaceus europaeus, more commonly known as hedgehogs.
-I am happy and healthy and I am not a pest.
-In fact, I’m quite a helpful fellow to have around as I will happily gobble the slugs in your garden.
+I am happy and healthy, and I am not a pest.
+In fact, I’m quite a helpful fellow to have around as I will happily gobble up the bugs and grubs in your garden.
 I’m what you might call a natural pest controller.

 I live here in this garden, but I’m not confined to this area.
-I travel some distance on my nightly foragings, looking for tasty meals.
-Its a great life!
+I travel long distances on my nightly foraging, looking for tasty meals.
+It’s a great life!

 Snoozing all day and roaming at night, this is what is known as being nocturnal.
 You humans are diurnal, awake by day and asleep at night.

-I quite like the human folk who live at the end of my garden, they can be very helpful.
-They put out cat or dog food, odd meaty table scraps, and always leave a shallow dish of water, delicious on a warm evening.
-We hedgehogs, although we need a high protein diet, do enjoy a variety of foodstuffs, like Zina (she’s my Aunt) who adores chopped unsalted peanuts, and Titch (he’s my big brother) thinks cat biscuits are a delicacy not to be missed!
+I quite like the human folk who live at the end of my garden – they can be very helpful.
+They put out cat or dog food, and always leave a shallow dish of water, delicious on a warm evening.
+We hedgehogs, although we need a natural high protein diet of worms, bugs and grubs, do enjoy a variety of foodstuffs, like Zina (she’s my Aunt) who adores dog food, and Titch (he’s my big brother) thinks cat biscuits are a delicacy not to be missed!

 Thinking of hibernation makes me feel cold and I think about the horrible scare I received last year.
-I woke from deep hibernation to find myself being lifted upwards towards the sky, I thought that perhaps I’d grown wings and had learned to fly, but no; I twitched, all my spines were intact.
+I woke from deep hibernation to find myself being lifted upwards towards the sky, I thought that perhaps I’d grown wings and had learned to fly.
+But no – I twitched and all my spines were intact.
 No wings had sprouted during my hognap.

-The spine trick, Well it’s a clever action done with muscles.
+The spine trick?
+Well it’s a clever action done with muscles.
 When we are young our muscles are weak and undeveloped.
 It takes time to get this trick right; I’m an expert!
-The action is complicated but I’ll try to explain.
-It’s the contraction of special muscles in the skin, a pair of muscles pull the skin forward over my head (like frowning, only harder) then another pair of muscles pull the skin backwards over my bottom.
-The skin is baggy by design, thus the trick is completed; everything is tucked in out of sight.
-With practice I can do the whole thing before you say “hog’s dinner”.
+The action is complicated, but I’ll try to explain.
+It’s the contraction of special muscles in my skin.
+One pair of muscles pull my spiny skin forward over my head (like frowning, only harder) then another pair of muscles also pull my skin backwards over my bottom.
+The skin is stretchy, so it is like I am inside a spikey bag; everything is tucked in out of sight.
+With practice I can do the whole thing before you say, “hog’s dinner”.
 I look like a prickly ball with my 5,000 creamy white and brown spines sticking out.
 I can stay like this for hours, it’s a great defence trick against most enemies.

 Yesterday, I was out having a stroll by moonlight, when I met my old chum, Snuffles.
-He’s a character, he’s the best swimmer, digger and climber in these parts.
+He’s a character: he’s the best swimmer, digger and climber in these parts.
 Also, he tells wonderful stories.
 Well, he told me a sad tale which made my spines stand on end.
 He’s an ardent traveller and his adventures take him far away.
-He has been known to cover between one and two miles (about 2 or 3kms) in one night I’m not so energetic!
+He has been known to cover between one and two miles (about 2 or 3kms) in one night.
+I’m not so energetic!
 He’d been out the night before and he’d seen several of my friends lying squashed on the road.
 The journey from one field to another is always a dangerous business, sometimes it involves crossing a busy road.
-There’s one road in particular which is a favourite place to cross; the field opposite has some tasty food on offer, but it’s also a deadly spot.
-Please tell the grown-up humans to take care as even our tough spines can’t save us from motor car wheels.
+There’s one particular road which is a favourite place to cross; the field opposite has some tasty food on offer, but it’s also a deadly spot.
+Please tell the grown-up humans to take care as even our tough spines can’t save us from being run over by cars.

 Snuffles also told me about the scare he had last summer when, on the lookout for food, he had found a yoghurt carton.
-Well, he got his snout and head inside and gobbled up the sweet contents, but when he’d finished found his spines were wedged inside the carton and he couldn’t get out.
-Luckily, he managed to rip free and, by using his sharp claws, he shattered the plastic and escaped.
-If he hadn’t he would have died from starvation, a horrific and painfully slow death.
-Children, please avoid such accidents by taking home all your litter.
-Plastic bags, empty bottles, cartons and crisp packets, they are very dangerous to us animals.
+He knows yoghurt is bad for hedgehogs but decided to try it anyway!
+He got his snout and head inside and gobbled up the contents, but when he’d finished found his spines were wedged inside the carton and he couldn’t get out.
+Luckily, he managed to break free and, by using his sharp claws, he shattered the plastic and escaped.
+If he hadn’t, he would have died from starvation, a horrible slow death.
+Children, please avoid such accidents by taking home all of your litter which is very dangerous to us animals.

 Well, thinking about food and the amounts we hedgehogs consume makes me feel hungry.
-I’ll dash now (did you know i can travel at 30-40 meters in a minute, that’s two miles an hour.
-Snuffles travels at six miles an hour over short distances, I told you he was fit).
+I’ll dash now (did you know I can run 30-40 metres in a minute?
+That’s two miles an hour.
+Snuffles travels at six miles an hour over short distances – I told you he was fit).

 Well, I’ll be seeing you about.
-Please take extra care and look after us, we are your spikey friends and Britain’s only spiney mammal!
+Please take extra care and look after us, we are your spikey friends and Britain’s only spiny mammal!